 Maximum Contaminant Levels (MCL) and Treatment Technique Requirements.
 Acute Risk Contaminants

-10 CSR 60-4.020 Maximum Microbiological Contaminant Levels and Monitoring Requirements, subsections (7)(A) and (7)(B).
+10 CSR 60-4.020 (or Missouri State Revised Total Coliform Rule in effect at the time of application) Maximum Microbiological Contaminant Levels and Monitoring Requirements, subsections (7)(A) and (7) (B).

-10 CSR 60-4.030 Maximum Inorganic Chemical Contaminant Levels, Action Levels, and Monitoring Requirements, paragraphs 13, 14, and 15 of subsection (1)(A).
+10 CSR 60-4.030 Maximum Inorganic Chemical Contaminant Levels, Action Levels, and Monitoring Requirements, paragraphs 13, 14, and 15 of subsection (l)(A).

-10 CSR 60-4.050 Maximum Turbidity Contaminant Levels and Monitoring Requirements, subsections (3)(A) and (3)(B).
+10 CSR 60-4.050 Maximum Turbidity Contaminant Levels and Monitoring Requirements, subsections (3) (A) and (3)(B).